FREE Offer to Increase Your Kid's FUN_FACTOR

 Very few players will play long-toss catch on their own without an explanation why it is so important to throw the ball from a long distance.

-To properly long-toss the players should work their way back to at least twice the distance of their base lengths plus 50 feet.
+To properly play long-toss catch the players should work their way back to at least twice the distance of their base lengths plus 50 feet.

-When developing a baseball drill to help players throw better this is an excellent choice.
+When developing throwing drills for baseball to help players throw better this is an excellent choice.
 It is a fun practice throwing drill with fun game competition, too.

 To set up and play this fun practice throwing game have the players pair up with their partner in playing catch format.